KurtRudolph/phys212/PreLectures/prelecture_10_kirchhoffs_rule/prelecture_10_kirchoffs_rule.md

 [[q1.png]]

 * No current flows between \[a\] and \[b\]
-  * Because the halves of the circuit above and below the blue wire are identical, the voltage at a (and hence also at b) is just half the voltage of the battery.
-This means that the current in the upper resistor labeled R is the same as the current in the lower resistor labeled R, which by Kirchhoff's Current Rule tells us that the current in the blue wire itselfmust be zero.
-Exactly the same argument can be made at point b.
+  * Because the halves of the circuit above and below the blue wire are identical, the voltage at \[a\] (and hence also at \[b\]) is just half the voltage of the battery.
+This means that the current in the upper resistor labeled R is the same as the current in the lower resistor labeled \[R\], which by Kirchhoff's Current Rule tells us that the current in the blue wire it self must be zero.
+    Exactly the same argument can be made at point \[b\].